fastly/compute-js-static-publish/README.md

 Using a static site generator to build your website?
 Do you simply need to serve some static files?
 With `compute-js-static-publish`, now you can deploy and serve everything from Fastly's blazing-fast [Compute@Edge](https://developer.fastly.com/learning/compute/).

+## Prerequisites

+Node 18 or newer is required.

 ## Breaking Changes

 v3.0 makes some updates that require changes to some files.
 If you've been using your `compute-js-static-publisher` application without modification, you may simply re-scaffold your application.